Gluten May Be Healthier For You Than You Think

 Of course, people who are sensitive to gluten or suffer from celiac disease should definitely watch their gluten intake.
 But for others who choose to eliminate gluten from their diets for other reasons, the news may come as a shock.
 Researchers looked at over data from over 200,000 people who recorded their food intake.

 Dr. Zong adds that going gluten-free isn't necessarily the best choice for everyone.
-For one, food labeled as gluten-free can be lower in fibre and other necessary nutrients.
+For one, food labeled as gluten-free can be lower in fiber and other necessary nutrients.

 The new findings support research from the American College of Cardiology’s Prevention of Cardiovascular Disease Council, which noted that the health claims from those going gluten-free were largely unsubstantiated.